-It is my great pleasure to introduce to you the Doxie Chicken!
-This sweet gal was designed back in 2016 when I first opened my Etsy shop and to sell finished stuffies.
+It is my great pleasure to introduce to you the Doxie Chicken as our latest free pattern!
+This sweet gal was designed back in 2016 when I first opened my Etsy shop to sell finished stuffies.

 This post contains affiliate links meaning I may receive a small commission from purchases made at no extra cost to you.